UbiquityRobotics/learn/quick_start/logitech.markdown

 If you booted up with a Ubiquity Roboitcs RPi image, and have the Logitech controller dongle installed, the joystick should start to work in a couple of minutes.

+You can test this by using the Joystick and seeing if the robot responds to commands.
+For safety sake, put the robot up on blocks first.(SAFETY TIP).

-If nothing happens, check the troubleshooting section below
+If the wheels don't move, check the troubleshooting section below

 If we were using keyboard teleop our keys would be arranged like this: